 Our third-party service providers involved in the manufacture of our products are subject to inspection by the FDA or comparable agencies in other jurisdictions.
 Any delay, interruption or other issues that arise in the acquisition of active pharmaceutical ingredients ("API"), manufacture, fill-finish, packaging, or storage of our products or product candidates, including as a result of a failure of our facilities or the facilities or operations of third parties to pass any regulatory agency inspection, could significantly impair our ability to sell our products or advance our development efforts, as the case may be.
-For information about risks relating to the manufacture of our products and product candidates, see "Item 1A-Risk Factors" and specifically those sections entitled "-Our revenues largely depend on the actions of our third-party collaborators and, if they are not effective, our revenues could be materially adversely affected," "-We rely heavily on collaborative partners in the commercialization and continued development of our products," "-We are subject to risks related to the manufacture and distribution of our products," "-We or our third-party providers fail to meet the stringent requirements of governmental regulation in the manufacture of our products, we could incur substantial remedial costs and a reduction in sales and/or revenues" and
+For information about risks relating to the manufacture of our products and product candidates, see "Item 1A-Risk Factors" and specifically those sections entitled "-Our revenues largely depend on the actions of our third-party collaborators and, if they are not effective, our revenues could be materially adversely affected," "-We rely heavily on collaborative partners in the commercialization and continued development of our products," "-We are subject to risks related to the manufacture of our products," "-We rely on third parties to provide services in connection with the manufacture and distribution of our products," "-If we or our third-party providers fail to meet the stringent requirements of governmental regulation in the manufacture of our products, we could incur substantial remedial costs and a reduction in sales and/or revenues."